Parliamentary immunity: Spain

-Currently, there are 10,000 persons in Spain with parliamentary immunity, and only a fifth of them are politicians.
+There are 10,000 persons in Spain with parliamentary immunity, and only a fifth of them are politicians.

 Turkey

 Between 26 October 1961 and 12 March 1998 Turkish prosecutors made 2,713 requests to suspend the immunity of 1,151 deputies.
 Only 29 requests were granted.
 Six of these were the deputies of the Democracy Party arrested in 1994 because of their openly support for the Kurdistan Workers' Party (PKK) and separatist activities like the one as Leyla Zana wore a napkin in the Kurdish colors red, green, yellow.
 In connection with the Ergenekon trials (from 2008), some accused have been selected as parliamentary candidates specifically to give them legal protection via parliamentary immunity.

 On 20 May 2016, an amendment to the Constitution has been passed by the Parliament, removing parliamentary immunity for the existing requests for removal of immunity.
 Due to surpassing the two-thirds majority threshold, a provisional amendment was able to pass without a constitutional referendum.
 In November of the same year, nine members of parliament of the Peoples Democratic Party (HDP) were arrested.
 On the 4 June 2020 another three Turkish MPs were dismissed from parliament and arrested, two from the HDP and one from the Republican People's Party (CHP).